-Every year, a number of companies invest quite a lot of money into their AdWords campaigns, trying to reach out to their target audiences and make them interested in what they have to offer.
-The best indicator of the amount of money people spend on their AdWords campaigns is the income that Google makes, as about 90% of Google’s revenue comes from advertising.
+Every year, companies invest a lot of money into their Google Ads campaigns, trying to reach out to their target audiences and boost interest in their offerings.
+The best indicator of the amount of money people spend on their Google Ads campaigns is the income that Google makes, as about 90% of Google’s revenue comes from advertising.

-It is definitely not a secret that Google profits quite a lot from all the paid ads, but are you generating any revenue from yours?
+It’s not a secret that Google profits from all the paid ads, but are you generating any revenue from yours?

-It is more than easy to create an AdWords campaign, since all you need to do is set up an account, enter your credit card information, select the keywords that you want to target, and create an ad copy.
-However, in order to create an effective AdWords campaign, you need to do a bit more than that.
-You need to measure the results on a regular basis and optimize your campaign accordingly, so that you can be sure that your efforts are actually paying off.
+It’s easy to create an Google Ads campaign, since all you need to do is set up an account, enter your credit card information, select the keywords you want to target, and create an ad copy.
+However, in order to create an effective Google Ads campaign, you need to do a bit more.
+You need to regularly measure the results and optimize your campaign accordingly, so that you can be sure that your efforts are actually paying off.

-This is a very important step in every successful AdWords optimization process because, if you don’t have clearly defined targets, you cannot properly optimize your ads.
+This is an important step in every successful Google Ads optimization process because, if you don’t have clearly defined targets, you cannot properly optimize your ads.
 Only when you define your targets can you match your ads, your ad group, your keywords, and your entire campaign to them.
-Only then will you be able to make proper comparisons and see which direction to take in order to make your optimization process effective.
+Only then will you be able to make proper comparisons and see which direction to take to make your optimization effective.

-First, you need to make sure that you enable destination URL auto-tagging in your AdWords settings, the option that you will find under Account Settings > Preferences, where all you need to do is check the designated box.
+First, you need to make sure that you enable destination URL auto-tagging in your Google Ads settings, the option that you will find under Account Settings > Preferences, where all you need to do is check the designated box.

-After doing that, go to your Google Analytics account and, under Product Linking, you will find the option AdWords Linking, where all you need to do is select the proper AdWords account that you want to link with your Google Analytics account.
-Once you do this, you will be able to see all the data from your AdWords campaign in your Google Analytics reports.
+After doing that, go to your Google Analytics account and, under Product Linking, you will find the option Google Ads Linking, where all you need to do is select the proper Google Ads account that you want to link with your Google Analytics account.
+Once you do this, you will be able to see all the data from your Google Ads campaign in your Google Analytics reports.

-After linking your AdWords account with Google Analytics, you should segment your keywords and specify conversion types.
-You can do both in AdWords as well, but Google Analytics provides more excellent tools for keeping track of the performance of your keywords and viewing actionable conversion reports.
+After linking your Google Ads account with Google Analytics, you should segment your keywords and specify conversion types.
+You can do both in Google Ads as well, but Google Analytics provides more excellent tools for keeping track of the performance of your keywords and viewing actionable conversion reports.

 For instance, you can segment your keywords to see how well your long-tail keywords are performing against short-tail ones.
 You can also group them into different categories, such as branded and non-branded, for instance.